cyclr/docs/pages/v2/04-embedding/04-launch/03-user-experience.md

 ![Three types of authentication.](./images/auth-launch.png)

-If the user has already authenticated a connector, then the user doesn’t need to re-authenticate.
+If the user has already authenticated a connector when they installed another integration, then the user doesn’t need to re-authenticate.

 </section>
 <section class="card">